Switch Mode

 “That’s the name of the beast you saw.”

-“Oh, you already checked everything?
+“Oh, you’ve already checked?
 Should I go down too?”

-His father’s voice was noticeably more urgent than usual as he waved the tablet in his hand.
-Suho, who had been fiddling with a Rubik’s Cube, and his mother, who had been cleaning the floor, turned their attention to the tablet.
+Dad waved the tablet in his hand as he spoke, his voice noticeably higher than usual.
+I had been working on a Rubik’s Cube, and Mom had been cleaning the floor, but both of us turned our attention to the tablet.

 “…!
 Rai’s reaction…”

-She quickly took the tablet from his father, turned up the speaker volume, and replayed the footage.
+My mother murmured in surprise at the video.
+Then she took the tablet from Dad, raised the speaker volume, and replayed the scene.

-“It’s not just calm—it’s showing signs of wanting to communicate.
-It really responded to what Suho said.
-How is this even…”
+“Not just calm.
+He’s showing intent to communicate.
+He really responded to what Suho said.
+What on earth…”

 “…Mom?”

-His father placed a hand on her shoulder.
-She flinched.
+Dad placed a hand on her shoulder, making her flinch.

-She shook her head, as if snapping herself out of it.
+She shook her head slightly, as if trying to snap out of it.

 “No, it’s nothing.
-I just had a completely ridiculous thought.”
+I just had a ridiculous thought for a second.”

-She mumbled as if even she couldn’t believe it herself.
+She muttered like even she couldn’t believe herself.

 “Sweet dreams, Suho.”

-“…It’s not clear.
-It seems like Rai calmed down after making eye contact with Suho, but maybe not.”
+“…I’m not sure.
+It seemed like Rai calmed down after looking into Suho’s eyes, but maybe not.”

-“Well, our kid’s eye color is a little unusual, sure, but what difference would that make?”
+“Well, I mean, our kid’s eye color is a little unusual, but what could that possibly mean?”

 Levia